 - Many state parks also offer boating and fishing opportunities, historic sites, visitor centers, or interpretive programs.

-- Three Minnesota State Parks offer tours with accessible options.
-Please visit the Tours page for additional information.
+- Three Minnesota state parks offer tours with accessible options.

-- Minnesota State Parks with accessible campsites, lodging, and trails.
+- Many Minnesota state parks have accessible campsites, lodging, and trails.

 If you need specific information about accessibility at a particular state park, please call that park before visiting.
 In some cases special arrangements can be made.
 Although park staff cannot reserve specific sites, they will make every effort to assign a site with appropriate picnic tables and easy access to the restrooms and shower buildings.

 A valid Minnesota state park permit is required for all vehicles entering Minnesota state parks.
 All permits are valid for one year from the month of purchase.

 If your vehicle has been issued Minnesota disability license plates or a rear-view mirror hang tag, or if you have a Federal Access Pass, Minnesota residents can get a reduced rate year-round vehicle permit for $12.
 If you own multiple vehicles you may purchase additional permits at the same rate for other vehicles in your name.

 To get the discount, you will need to first show your documents to DNR staff.
 You can do this at the DNR license center in St. Paul (500 Lafayette Rd, St. Paul, MN, 55155), or at any staffed and open Minnesota state park office - be sure to bring your paperwork with you!
 Keep in mind that not every park office is staffed seven days a week.

 You will need the following documents to prove eligibility: